amushtaev/gatsby-starter-netlify-cms/src/pages/blog/best-examples-of-the-tastiest-food-ads.md

   - Instagram ads
   - video ads
 seo_title: 40 Delicious Examples of Food Ads You Would Eat If You Could
-metadescription:
+metadescription: Would you like to see food ads of all sorts?
+Check out this list of awesome fast food ads, Instagram and Facebook food ads, video food ads, and AI  food ads.
 focus_keyphrase: food ads
-seotitle: 40 Examples of the Tastiest Food Ads
+seotitle: 40 Delicious Examples of Food Ads You Would Eat If You Could
 ---
 <!--StartFragment-->